oddbird/oddleventy/content/blog/wingingit/winging-it-17.md

  ## What we cover:

 - How do we balance author and user intents?
-- Adrian Roselli’s "ultimate ideal" base font-size
+- Adrian Roselli's "ultimate ideal" base font-size
 - Possible solutions/ideas to achieve desired font-size (per site)
 - What does an `em` represent?
 - Common approach to fluid type with `vi` & `clamp()`
 - Utopia helps, and catches potential issues with `vi`
-- How can designers work with fluid typography in traditional design tools
+- How can designers work with fluid typography in traditional design tools?

 ## Links: